NathanDennis/discord-reminder-bot/README.md

 The bot will then save that reminder datetime and DM you with the reminder you requested

 ### In the works:
+- Working on being able to add a specific date to the !remindme command, rather than just a set number of minutes/hours/days etc
 - Refactor code / file structure to condense index.js